Horsham F.C.: History

 The first Horsham Football Club was founded in 1871, though its existence largely depended upon enough players being available to form a side.
 In 1881 the club was firmly re-established, playing its first game against Dorking, and, in September 1882, helped found the Sussex County Football Association, with club official A. R. Bostock becoming one of three original Vice Presidents.
 Horsham became founder members of the West Sussex Football League in 1896.
 They went on to win the West Sussex League championship in 1899–1900, 1900–01 and 1901–02, and claimed the Royal Irish Rifles Cup in 1900 by defeating the champions of the East Sussex Senior League, Hastings.
 After having played at both Hurst Park and Springfield Park, the club secured Queen Street as its permanent home in 1904, but some lean form over the ensuing years saw Horsham overlooked when the Sussex County League was created in 1920.
 The club eventually became members of that competition after winning the West Sussex Senior League for the fourth time in 1925–26.

 This was a golden age for the club and the County League was won in 1932, 1933, 1935, 1936, 1937 and 1938, with the team regularly scoring over one hundred goals a season.
 The Sussex RUR Cup was taken in 1931, 1932, 1934, 1935, 1936, 1937 and 1938, and the Sussex Senior Cup in 1934 and 1939.
 After the break brought on by hostilities, Horsham won the first post-war title in 1947, the RUR Cup in 1946, 1949 and 1951, and the Sussex Senior Cup in 1950.

 In 1947–48 Horsham reached the First Round Proper of the FA Cup for the first time, taking a first-minute lead against Tommy Lawton's Notts County, before losing 9–1.
 For many years Horsham had been looking to test themselves at a higher level but had seen their annual applications to join the Athenian League come to nothing.
 In 1951 the club changed tack and successfully applied to become members of the Metropolitan League where they were champions at the first attempt.
 In 1957, however, after finishing bottom of the table, they stepped down to the Corinthian League.
 In 1963 this league was disbanded, and Horsham were finally able to join the Athenian League.

 In 1966 they reached the First Round proper of the FA Cup for a second time after defeating Hastings United 2–1 in the 4th Qualifying Round.
 Horsham played Swindon Town in front of a crowd of 7,134 at Queen Street.
 Although they lost 0–3, the day was a 'red letter day' for the club.
-A special temporary stand was erected at the Queen St end of the ground for the match.
+A special temporary stand was erected at the Queen Street end of the ground for the match.